 About

-• Equitable: Nonprofit workplace conditions that are fair, accessible, viable, welcoming, and supportive for all Americans who wish to serve their communities, across class, race, gender, national origin, ability, age, generation, and other forms of diversity and inclusion.
+- Equitable: Working conditions that are accessible, appealing, and supportive for all who wish to serve, including Americans across lines of race, gender, class, national origin, ability, age and generation.

 We influence the attitudes and behaviors of funders and fundraisers, in order to ensure widespread adoption of talent-investing across the sector.
 Talent-investing is the intentional deployment of capital to support and develop nonprofit leaders and workers.